A White Tea & Musk Inspired Aromatherapy Spray

 Essential Oils

-Instructions for the White Tea & Musk Inspired Spray
+Instructions for the White Tea & Musk Spray

 1. Add the witch hazel or vodka to a 4 ounce glass spray bottle.